The Ultimate Guide for Building Strength & Muscle! πŸ’ͺ

 Bicycle Crunches320

 These plans are suitable for beginners focusing on balanced muscle development, strength building, and progressive overload.
-Adjust weights to prioritize form over load, and rest 60-90 seconds between sets.
+Adjust weights to prioritize form over load, and for muscle gains, rest 60-90 seconds between sets for Isolated exercises and 2-3 minutes for compound movements.
+However for strength gains you can rest up to 5 minutes for heavy compound sets.

 Quick Summary of Essentials